-In 2021, we received \$24.2 million of additional funds from the PHSSE Fund.
-During the fourth quarter of 2021, we recorded \$17.9 million of income from provider relief fund related to PHSSE Fund amounts received.
-During the year ended December 31, 2022, we received \$7.7 million of additional funds from the PHSSE Fund and \$14.2 million from the American Rescue Plan ("ARP") Rural Payments for Hospitals.
-During the year ended December 31, 2022, we recorded \$21.5 million of income from provider relief fund related to PHSSE Fund amounts and ARP funds received.
-During the year ended December 31, 2023, we recorded \$6.4 million of income from provider relief fund related to ARP funds received and repaid the remaining balance of ARP funds received to eliminate the liability.
-At December 31, 2022, the unrecognized funds of \$9.0 million were included in other accrued liabilities on the consolidated balance sheet.
+We have participated in certain relief programs offered through the CARES Act, including receipt of funds relating to the Public Health and Social Services Emergency Fund ("PHSSE Fund"), also known as the Provider Relief Fund, and the American Rescue Plan ("ARP") Rural Payments for Hospitals.
+During the year ended December 31, 2022, we recorded \$21.5 million of income from provider relief fund related to ARP funds received.
+During the year ended December 31, 2023, we recorded \$6.4 million of income from provider relief fund related to ARP funds received and repaid the remaining balance of ARP funds to eliminate the liability.

 Healthcare providers were required to sign an attestation confirming receipt of the PHSSE Fund amounts and agree to the terms and conditions of payment.
-Under the terms and conditions for receipt of the payment, we were allowed to use the funds to cover lost revenues and healthcare costs related to COVID-19, and we were required to properly and fully document the use of these funds to the HHS.
-The reporting of the funds is subject to future audit for compliance with the terms and conditions.
-We recognized PHSSE Fund amounts to the extent we had qualifying COVID-19 expenses or lost revenues as permitted under the terms and conditions.
+Under the terms and conditions for receipt of the payment, we were allowed to use the funds to cover lost revenues and healthcare costs related to the novel coronavirus known as COVID-19 ("COVID-19"), and we were required to properly and fully document the use of these funds to the U.S. Department of Health and Human Services.
+The reporting of these funds is subject to future audit for compliance with the terms and conditions.
+We recognized PHSSE Fund amounts to the extent it had qualifying COVID-19 expenses or lost revenues as permitted under the terms and conditions.